DiginessForever/flicklistBlog/README.md

 7. Start MySQL and MySQL Workbench.
 Use MySQL Workbench to connect to MySQL (login with the root user you setup when you installed MySQL).
 Run these SQL commands from MySQL Workbench while connected to MySQL to create your database, user, and starting tables (each command ends in a ';' character):

-"CREATE DATABASE database1;"
+CREATE DATABASE database1;

-"USE database1;"
+USE database1;

-"CREATE user 'myfirstuser'@'%' IDENTIFIED by 'myfirstpassword';" GRANT ALL PRIVILEGES ON *.* to 'myfirstuser'%'
+CREATE user 'myfirstuser'@'%' IDENTIFIED by 'myfirstpassword';

+GRANT ALL PRIVILEGES ON *.* to 'myfirstuser'%'

-GRANT ALL PRIVILEGES ON 'database1'.* TO 'myfirstuser'@'%' GRANT ALL PRIVILEGES ON 'database1'.'property' TO 'myfirstuser'@'%' "CREATE TABLE user (
+GRANT ALL PRIVILEGES ON 'database1'.* TO 'myfirstuser'@'%'

+GRANT ALL PRIVILEGES ON 'database1'.'property' TO 'myfirstuser'@'%'

+FLUSH PRIVILEGES;

+CREATE TABLE user (
     id int NOT NULL,
     username varchar(20) NOT NULL,
     password varchar(20) NOT NULL,